 TWIA Responds Promptly to All Reported Claims.
 TWIA will assign the claim to a field adjuster, who will reach out to the policyholder as soon as they are able to schedule an inspection of the damaged property.

 If an In-Person Inspection Is Required, the Field Adjuster Must Fully Inspect Your Damaged Property.
-This may include a full inspection of the roof by climbing on top of it with a ladder, using a drone, or using other specialized equipment.
-If you feel that the field adjuster did not adequately inspect your property, let us know by sending a message through Claims Center or the Policyholder Portal.
+This may include a full inspection of the roof with a ladder, or using a drone or other specialized equipment.
+If you feel that the field adjuster did not adequately inspect your property, let us know by sending a message through the Policyholder Portal.

 Not all claims will require an in-person inspection.
 TWIA may use aerial imaging to assess the extent of damage to your covered property.
 This is a standard insurance industry practice.

 TWIA May Enlist the Help of Building Structure Experts.
 We may send engineers or other experts to inspect your property.
-These experts help answer more complicated questions about the damage and repairs to your property.
-The experts provide us with information about what caused the damage, the extent of damage, and the ways to repair it.
+These experts help answer more complicated questions about the damage and repairs to your property and provide us with information about what caused the damage, the extent of damage, and the ways to repair it.
 This helps us determine what damage is and isn’t covered and estimate how much the repairs or replacement will cost.

 TWIA May Request Additional Information About Your Claim.
 TWIA may request additional information from you within 30 days of receiving your claim.
 This information will be used to determine whether the damaged property is covered by the TWIA policy and, if so, to estimate the cost to repair or replace it.